mnr/writing-wip/dimensions_living_book/gretamemorycare.md

 ## Late Nights

-Greta has been pacing the halls of Dimensions Living.
+Greta has been pacing the halls of Evergreen Meadows Senior Community.
 Normally not a problem -- I lurk around the halls as well.
 The difference between Greta and me is that Greta shouts "HELP.
 WHERE IS EVERYBODY?"
 The staff helps her get back to her room and safely back in bed.

 Yesterday the staff saw her heading out of the parking lot.
 They send Joan to chase her down.